 8. Click once on the OSM-WMS layer.
-This will display the default Coordinate Reference System in use and the number of CRSes supported by the dataset:
+This will display its Coordinate Reference System:

-Since we're not using EPSG: 4326 - WGS 84 for our map, let's find one that meets our needs.
+Since we're not using WGS 84 for our map, let's see all the CRSs we have to choose from.

-- 1. Click the Select CRS button.
-You will see a standard Coordinate Reference System Selector dialog showing all the CRS the data is published with. - 2.
-We want a projected CRS, so let's choose WGS 84 / Pseudo-Mercator with EPSG: 3857.
-You can use the top Filter widget.
+- 1. Click the Change... button.
+You will see a standard Coordinate Reference System Selector dialog. - 2.
+We want a projected CRS, so let's choose WGS 84 / Pseudo Mercator. - 1.
+Enter the value pseudo in the Filter field: - 2.
+Choose WGS 84 / Pseudo Mercator (with epsg:3857) from the list.

-- 1. Click OK.
+- 3. Click OK.
 The Coordinate Reference System associated with the entry has changed. - 9.
-Click Add to load the layer in your project using Layer name' (default is OpenStreetMap WMS by terrestris). - 10.
+Click Add and the new layer will appear in your map as OpenStreetMap WMS by terrestris. - 10.
 Close the Data Source Manager dialog if not done automatically - 11.
 In the Layers panel, click and drag it to the bottom of the list. - 12.
 Zoom out in order to get a global view of the layers.
 You will notice that your layers aren't located correctly (near west of Africa).
 This is because "on the fly" projection is disabled.